-31 Years Ago: Scandal Featuring Patty Smyth Release ‘Warrior’
+31 Years Ago: Scandal and Patty Smyth Shoot at the Walls of Heartache on ‘Warrior’

 “Zack and I were really Scandal, we owned the band — it was us who were signed,” Smyth recalled in a 2008 interview.
 “It wasn’t messy, it was just like I was finished.
 Done.
 The drummer [Thommy Price] went to Billy Idol.
 Billy Idol made him an offer, and then I couldn’t get Zack and my manager to counter it because I didn’t want Thommy to leave.
 I knew that would be the end, and once he left, there was nothing for me to stay in the band for.”